WouterJ/SonataAdminBundle/Resources/doc/reference/installation.rst

     - `Exporter <https://github.com/sonata-project/exporter>`_

 You will need to install those in their 2.0 branches (or master if they don't have a similar branch).
-Follow also their configuration step ; you will find everything you need in their installation chapter.
+Follow also their configuration step; you will find everything you need in their installation chapter.

 .. note::

     If a dependency is already installed somewhere in your project or in another dependency, you won't need to install it again.

 Translations
 ~~~~~~~~~~~~

 If you wish to use default translation texts provided in this bundle, you have
 to make sure you have translator enabled in your config.